Do you want to redirect users to a random post in WordPress?

 Now, simply visit your WordPress blog to see the random post button in action.

 We hope this article helped you learn how to redirect users to a random post in WordPress.
-You may also want to see our guide on how to increase your blog traffic or our expert picks for the best WordPress SEO plugins and tools that you should use.
+You may also want to see our expert picks of the best related posts plugins for WordPress and our guide on how to display popular posts by views in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.